redhat-cop/patch-operator/readme.md

 ## Creation-time patch injection

-Why apply a patch at creation time when you could directly create the correct object.
-The reason is that sometime the correct value depends on configuration set on the specifci cluster in which teh object is being deployed.
-For example a ingress/route hostname might depend on the specific cluster.
+Why apply a patch at creation time when you could directly create the correct object?
+The reason is that sometime the correct value depends on configuration set on the specific cluster in which the object is being deployed.
+For example, an ingress/route hostname might depend on the specific cluster.
 Consider the following example based on cert-manager:

 ```yaml
 apiVersion: cert-manager.io/v1